szczyglis-dev/py-gpt/docs/source/plugins.rst

 * Browser input is scoped to the Canvas viewport and uses a virtual model cursor.
 Global OS mouse/keyboard control should not be used for work that can be completed inside Canvas.
 * Prefer ``canvas_inspect`` and its ``data-pygpt-ref`` selectors before coordinate-based clicking.
 DOM selectors are generally more stable than visual coordinates.
 * Use ``canvas_screenshot`` when appearance matters or after a visual change that should be verified.
+* Use ``get_user_painter_image`` when the user refers to a drawing, sketch, markup, or image created or edited in PyGPT's Painter tab.
+It captures Painter, not the Canvas browser, into shared runtime temporary storage.
+In Agents it returns only the path.
+Outside Agents it also returns only the path when Files I/O is enabled, so the model can call ``attach_runtime_file`` explicitly; without Files I/O it falls back to the same automatic runtime-only attachment transport.
 * ``canvas_set_html`` can render a complete HTML/CSS/JavaScript document directly.
 Relative assets are resolved from ``base_url`` or, when omitted, from the current PyGPT data/work directory.
 * User annotations are explicit feedback about the current page.
 Read and apply them before making further UI changes when annotations are present.
 * The local preview server listens on loopback only.
 It is intended for previewing local projects rather than exposing a public web service.